ArthurAkira/ArthurAkira/README.md

 #### ✨ Fun Facts

-- Big fan of Anime and active Wadaiko player 🥁
+- Big fan of Anime and actively play Wadaiko (traditional Japanese drums).
 - Powered equally by coffee and tea ☕🍵

 #### 📫 Contact